rr-retroroot/emulationstation-de/USERGUIDE.md

 **Disable desktop composition (requires restart)** _(Unix only)_

-The window manager desktop composition can adversely affect the framerate of ES-DE, especially on weaker graphic cards and when running at higher resolution.
+The window manager desktop composition can adversely affect the framerate of ES-DE, especially on weaker graphics cards and when running at higher resolution.
 As such the desktop compositor is disabled by default, although the window manager has to be configured to allow applications to do this for the option to have any effect.
-Note that this setting can cause problems with some graphic drivers (notably the Nvidia proprietary drivers) so if you see strange flickering and similar after quitting ES-DE, then disable the setting.
+Note that this setting can cause problems with some graphics drivers (notably the Nvidia proprietary drivers) so if you see strange flickering and similar after quitting ES-DE, then disable the setting.
 In case of such issues, make sure that the emulator is also not blocking the composition (e.g. RetroArch has a corresponding option).

 **Display GPU statistics overlay**